Closed oriented 3-manifolds are subtle equivalence classes of plane graphs: Conclusion

 \section{Conclusion}

-I finish this work by presenting below a complete (no misses, no duplicates) census of the $k$-small 3-manifolds, for $k=8$.
+This work is concluded by presenting below a complete census of the $k$-small 3-manifolds, for $k=8$.
 These are the closed, oriented, connected and prime 3-manifolds induced by a blink with at most $k$ edges.
+The first author acknowledges the partial financial support of CNPq-Brazil,process number 302353/2014-3.
+The second author acknowledges the financial support of FACEPE, IBPG-1295-1.03/12.

 -----------------------------------